Preparedness Advice Blog

 Every summer we see major wildland fires that are started by campers.
 Often these are people from the city with no experience in the backcountry.
 They set up a ring of rocks like those that they see in the movies and light a campfire and let it burn out.
 In the morning, they leave thinking the fire is extinguished.

 The problem is that they don’t understand what duff is.
-Duff is the layer of decomposing organic materials lying below the litter layer of freshly fallen twigs, needles, and leaves and immediately above the mineral soil. …Read More...
+Duff is the layer of decomposing organic materials lying below the litter layer of freshly fallen twigs, needles, and leaves and immediately above the mineral soil.
+Duff can smolder for days after a fire. …Read More...

 Never build a campfire on forest liter or duff, this is plant debris such as pine needles and other decomposing plant remains on the forest floor.
 Look for a site that is at least fifteen feet away from tent walls, shrubs, trees or other flammable objects.
 Beware of low-hanging branches overhead.